core-wg/senml-etch/draft-ietf-core-senml-etch.md

 otherwise, FETCH and PATCH Packs are constructed with the same rules and constraints as SenML Packs.

-The key difference to the SenML media type is allowing the use of a "null" value for removing records with the (i)PATCH method.
+The key differences to the SenML media type are allowing the use of a "null" value for removing records with the (i)PATCH method and lack of value fields in Fetch Records.
 Also the Fetch and Patch Records do not have default time or base version when the fields are omitted.

 ## SenML FETCH

 The FETCH method can be used to select and return a subset of records, in sequence, of one or more SenML Packs.
-The SenML Records are selected by giving a set of names that, when resolved, match resolved names in a SenML Pack.
+The SenML Records are selected by giving a set of names that, when resolved, match resolved names in a Target SenML Pack.
 The names for a Fetch Pack are given using the SenML "name" and/or "base name" fields.
 The names are resolved by concatenating the base name with the name field as defined in {{RFC8428}}.

 For example, to select the IPSO resources "5850" and "5851" from the example in {{intro}}, the following Fetch Pack can be used: